GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-focus-mode/index.md

 ## Overview {: #overview }

-This tutorial will build an extension that will change the style of the chrome extension and Chrome web store documentation pages.
+This tutorial builds an extension that changes the style of the Chrome extension and web store documentation pages.

 In this guide, we’re going to cover the following concepts: